comsystan/comsystanj/description/img2-description.md

 ### Box counting dimension
 - Fractal dimension is computed with box counting
-- For binary or grey 8-bit images
+- 8-bit binary or grey images
 - Binary [0, >0] counting or DBC and RDBC
 - Raster box scanning
 - The number of boxes with distinct sizes according to the power of 2 can be set